 The goals of helping someone with dementia in the home are to:

 - Manage behavior problems, confusion, sleep problems, and agitation

 Medicines may be needed to control aggressive, agitated, or dangerous behaviors.

-Medicines used to treat Alzheimer disease have not been shown to work for MID.
+Medicines used to treat Alzheimer disease have not been shown to work for vascular dementia.